-Kristina Buhrman ((pre-modern Japan), has been offered a tenure track appointment at Florida State University.
+Recent PhD Graduate Kristina Buhrman (pre-modern Japan), has been offered a tenure track appointment at Florida State University.

 Sari Siegel gave a talk at an international conference, the Twelfth Biennial Lessons and Legacies Conference on the Holocaust: The Holocaust Today: New Directions in Research and Teaching, at Northwestern University, Evanston, November 1-4.